 International Health Insurance 101

-Growing demands lead to top notch international health insurance being available for the first time
+Growing demands lead to trusted, top notch international health insurance availability.

-You barely have to turn the page in a newspaper or magazine these days to see that globalization is at the epicenter of the new world order.
-As global lifestyles emerge, the demand for comprehensive international health insurance has grown rapidly.
-In response to this demand, a new generation of superior health plans is now available to serve expatriates and their families.
-This is a positive development for American expatriates who have historically had limited choice when it comes to coverage.
-Existing insurance options have often missed the mark because of limited benefits, long waiting periods, harsh exclusions, pre-certification penalties, lack of portability and other hidden gotchas.
+You only have to scan social media or the news to see that globalization is at the epicenter of the new world order.
+As global lifestyles continue, the demand for comprehensive international health insurance has increased.
+In response to this demand, superior health plans are now available to serve expatriates and their families.
+This is a positive development for American expatriates who have historically had limited choices for coverage.
+Existing insurance options have often missed the mark because of limited benefits, long waiting periods, harsh exclusions, pre-certification penalties, lack of portability and other hidden "gotchas".

 What does this mean to me?

 Many people are still unaware that their domestic plans or current international coverage is riddled with gaps when it comes to covering care received internationally.
 Even if a service is covered it may be strictly on a "pay and claim" basis, leaving subscribers to absorb medical costs up front while facing challenges like lack of cash, credit limits or whether their credit card is even accepted locally.
 The new generation of plans responds whether you spend the majority of the year in London or Los Angeles by providing comparatively less expensive coverage than a domestic plan, access to network facilities and doctors internationally, 24/7 customer support and direct billing between your healthcare provider and the insurer.